SyncProxy/sync-client/README.md

 values: "true", "false"
 If true (default), all datetimes will be stored as ISO-8601 strings, otherwise as "YYYY-MM-DD HH:MI:SS" (without timezone information).
 default: "true"

+**onServerChanges(data)**
+Optional handler function called each time a chunk of data is received from server.
+Received data are passed as a parameter.

 **onSyncEnd**
 Optional handler function called each time synchronization ends